pfalcon/ScratchABlock/README.md

 ScratchABlock is written in Python3 language, and tested with version 3.3 and up, though may work with 3.2 or lower too (won't work with legacy Python2 versions).
-There're few dependencies:
+There're a few dependencies:

 * PyYAML, https://pypi.python.org/pypi/PyYAML
-* nose-tests, https://pypi.python.org/pypi/nose (required only for unit tests, expected executable name is `nosetests3`).
+* nose-tests, https://pypi.python.org/pypi/nose (required only for unit tests).

+On Debian/Ubuntu Linux, these can be installed with `sudo apt-get install python3-yaml python3-nose`.
+Alternatively, you can install these via Python's own `pip` package manager with (should work for any OS): `pip3 install -r requirements.txt`.

 ScratchABlock uses the *PseudoC* assembler as its IR.
 It is an assembler language expressed as much as possible using the familiar C language